Community Service at Middlesex

 The community service officers consist a group of senior committed to promoting service to the greater community as a core value to the school.
 They begin facilitation training on the first afternoon of senior orientation.
 During the first week of school they begin leading the Open Table program and within the first month they assist in the facilitation of the all school community service day.

 Community Service Day happens each fall for the ninth and eleventh grades as well as our faculty.
 On the Monday following the all school read assembly, we head out into the greater Boston community to engage in community service.
 The students and faculty typically work in groups of 12-20 depending upon the needs of the site.
-Much of the work happens on local farms as the students help assist with the fall harvest, while other opportunities are presented at Habitat for Humanity, women’s shelters, food banks, and more.
+Much of the work happens on local farms as the students help assist with the fall harvest, while other opportunities are presented with Rise Against Hunger, Habitat for Humanity, and many more.

 From November to March, our students and teachers engage in weekly service program known as Gazebo.
 Every Saturday our students and faculty lead a learn to skate program for children who are differently abled.
 Our students race out of class to be there each week, and they frequently work with the same children over the course of their years at Middlesex.
 The rink is always filled with smiles and laughter on Gazebo skating days.